HugoDaSilvaGit/Resanet/README.md

 **Before Use**

-credentials are necessary to connect, you can find credentials profils in the SQL file
+credentials are necessary to connect, you can find credentials profils in the SQL file:
 ```Shell
 BD/resanet.sql
 ```